filamentphp/filament/packages/panels/docs/03-resources/01-getting-started.md

 ### Aligning sub-navigation to the right

-You can opt to switch the position of the sub-navigation on the page.
+You can opt to switch the position of the sub-navigation to the opposite side of the screen.
 This can be preferred as it keeps the content area of the screen in a consistent position.

 You can customize this by setting the `$subNavigationAlignRight` property on the resource pages: